timothygebhard/magic-bullet/README.md

 # CNNs: A Magic Bullet for GW Detection?

-This repository contains the scripts that were used to produce the results presented in *Convolutional neural networks: a magic bullet for gravitational wave detection?* by Gebhard et al. (2019).
+This repository contains all scripts that were used to produce the results presented in *Convolutional neural networks: a magic bullet for gravitational-wave detection?* by Gebhard et al. (2019).

-### Reproducing the analysis
+## Reproducing the analysis

-If you want to reproduce our analysis, you will need to run the following steps:
+In case you want to reproduce our analysis, you will need to run the following steps:

-1. Produce a `training`, `validation` and `testing` dataset using the [ggwd repository](<https://github.com/timothygebhard/ggwd>), which contains a collection of useful scripts to generate synthetic gravitational-wave data.
+1. Create a `training`, `validation` and `testing` dataset.
+We suggest using the [ggwd repository](<https://github.com/timothygebhard/ggwd>), which contains a collection of useful scripts to generate synthetic gravitational-wave data.
 If you also want to test the performance of the trained network on real, confirmed GW events, you also want to generate a `real_events` dataset.
+See the repository documentation for more information.

 2. Adjust the values in the `CONFIG.json` file to match your setup (e.g., set up the paths for the datasets).